tix123/Hotel-Reservation-System-Lodgify-Mockup-React/README.md

+# Hotel Reservation System
-# Lodgify mockup with React
+Lodgify mockup with React

 ## To run this project: